wailwinphyo/Mini-POS/Docs/Project Specification.md

 10. Monthly total sale report for a shop.

+## Coding Spec
 Code should be separated into 3 layer , UI, business and DAO.
 Sample layering can be checked in SwingJDBC project in GitHub.